JeanBaptisteServais/escalada/README.md

 Carefull we need to do it 2 times.
 One time on the top of picture (blue/black colors) and one time one bottom of picture (green).
 So we can have top and bot objects.

-This is the top of picture.
-We detect most of all objects but not all.
+<strong>First we recuperate the top of picture.</strong> We detect most of all objects but not all.
 So we need to do it for the bottom.

 <p align="center">
   <img width="600" height="200" src="https://user-images.githubusercontent.com/54853371/68077152-05d5f680-fdbf-11e9-8914-08c3172cd91f.png">

 </p>

-Here we can see the difference.
-We can detect objects not detected by changing parameters.
+<strong>Second We want detect objects not detected by changing parameters.</strong>

 <p align="center">
   <img width="600" height="200" src="https://user-images.githubusercontent.com/54853371/68077185-9f050d00-fdbf-11e9-952f-118b8091b73e.png">

 </p>

+<strong>Finanly we crop this image</strong> by recuperate objects inside the max contour who's moutains pics.

+<br><br><br><br>

 In some, we need top black, bottom white.
 You just have to press "q" and parameters are save into a file.